October 24, 2023Review Recipe

 STEP THREE: Continue to sauté over medium heat, stirring occasionally, for a further 15 to 20 minutes.

-STEP SIX: When the onions are a deep golden brown, add the minced garlic and saute for a further 2 minutes.
+STEP SIX: When the onions are a deep golden brown, add the minced garlic and sauté for a further two minutes.
 Remove from the skillet and set aside.

 STEP NINE: Turn the heat down to medium and return the onions to the skillet.
-Sprinkle with flour and sauté for 1 to 2 minutes.
+Sprinkle with flour and sauté for one to two minutes.

-STEP TEN: Add the white wine to the onions and simmer, while stirring, for 2 to 3 minutes more.
-If you are not using wine proceed with the next step.
+STEP TEN: Add the white wine to the onions and simmer while stirring for two to three minutes more.
+If you are not using wine, proceed with the next step.

-STEP ELEVEN: Add the beef stock to the onions and simmer for a further 2 to 3 minutes, until the mixture thickens into a deep brown gravy.
+STEP ELEVEN: Add the beef stock to the onions and simmer for a further two to three minutes until the mixture thickens into a deep brown gravy.

 STEP THIRTEEN: Top each pork chop with a slice of Provolone cheese and a sprinkle of grated Gruyère.

-STEP FOURTEEN: Place the skillet into the oven and cook for 10 minutes until the cheese has melted and the meat registers an internal temperature of 145 degrees F.
+STEP FOURTEEN: Place the skillet into the oven and cook for ten minutes until the cheese melts and the meat registers an internal temperature of 145°F on a meat thermometer.

 STEP FIFTEEN: Remove from the oven.
-Spoon the onions and sauce over the braised pork chops one more.
-Let the meat rest for a couple of minutes
+Spoon the onions and sauce over top of the pork chops once more.
+Let the meat rest for a couple of minutes.

 STEP SIXTEEN: Garnish with fresh thyme then serve.